smorrrs/KQ-IV-Resources/kq_iv_glitches_and_skips.md

 Estimated Save: 5-10 min

 ## Early Castle
-Idea: Find a way to avoid the goons and get to the castle early
+Idea: Find a way to avoid the goons at the mountain path and get to the castle early

 Issue: Need to also find a way to get the gold key or get past Lolotte's door without it